-Funds are raised through the generosity of companies and individuals at fund raising events such as the annual Swinley Forest Golf Day and the 2-day Sponsors Golf Tournament during The Duke of York Young Champions Trophy which this year takes place at Royal Troon, Ayrshire, Scotland and next year at Royal St. Georges, Sandwich, Kent.
+Funds are raised through the sponsorship of companies such as; ISPS and Ricoh and individuals at fund raising events such as the annual Swinley Forest Golf Day and the two-day Sponsors Golf Tournament during The Duke of York Young Champions Trophy which this year takes place at Royal Aberdeen Golf Club, Scotland and next year at Princes Golf club.

 For further information on the Scholarships click here